bitvijays/umbrella-wiki/source/1_Architecture.rst

 Hardware
 --------

-- It is a three-tier architecture consisting of a Backend (servers), an Edge (Small board computers) deployed on the street lamps/citizen houses/buildings and Endpoints (onboard sensors).
+- Three-tier architecture consisting of a Backend (servers), an Edge (small board computers) deployed on the street lamps/citizen houses/buildings and Endpoints (onboard sensors).

 Backend Tier
 ^^^^^^^^^^^^